 Suitably sweetened and caffeinated, you can start to tackle the rest of the alley.
 This has long been the loveliest lane in Siem Reap, with its pretty shop fronts and pedestrian area.
 Here you’ll find one of town’s most sociable bars, Picasso, cleverly designed with a horseshoe-shaped bar so that even the most shrinking violet will soon find themselves immersed in conversations being held across it, often with the able assistance of the amiable bartenders.
 The Ten Bells a couple of doors down is a very cool spot with a clubby vibe, live cool music, and a great menu including oysters, Champagne and some knockout cocktails.

-Check out Amok, Champey and Cambodian BBQ for some delicious takes on Cambodian cuisine, each in its own unique way, while Chamkar is Siem Reap’s favourite vegetarian restaurant.
-And once you’ve eaten, you can pop in to Garden of Desire for a look at Ly Pisith’s stunning silver and semiprecious stone creations.
+Once you’ve eaten, you can pop in to Garden of Desire for a look at Ly Pisith’s stunning silver and semiprecious stone creations.
 His work is very meditative, not just because its lovely, but also because of the huge amount of thought he has put into each work.

 Crossing over to the other side, The Lane is a lively little spot with a gentle mix of shops, bars and restaurants that are a world, a galaxy, away from Pub Street’s bawdy offerings.
 This is where you’ll find Il Forno.
 In a very sweet little space, they knock out the most delicious wood-fired pizzas, pastas (including homemade), and primi that you’ll find in Siem Reap.
+All recipes are based on those of owner Ed’s 94-year-old grandmother, who in his words is still “rocking her kitchen back in Italy”.
+All the ingredients, except for produce, are sourced from the grandmotherland.
+There are also some excellent and more experimental weekly specials to watch out for.

-Just across from there, Yellow Sub is a cool hang-out, literally, as it’s one of the only bars in Siem Reap with air-con.
+Yellow Sub is a cool hang-out, literally, as it’s one of the only bars in Siem Reap with air-con.
 There’s a pool table upstairs and a long line of expat Beatlemaniacs at the bar down below.
 There’s even a rooftop bar for breezier evenings.